TUDOR Black Bay Steel

 - Manufacture Calibre MT5612 (COSC)

 - 41 mm steel case

-- fabric strap
+- Aged leather strap

 Presented at Baselworld 2017, TUDOR’s famous Black Bay divers watch is now available in a new all-steel version with a brushed steel bezel insert.
 Fitted with the Manufacture Calibre MT5612, the Black Bay Steel model also introduces a date function to the Black Bay family.

 The characteristic elements of the new Black Bay Steel have been drawn from TUDOR’s history.
 It inherits its general lines, as well as its domed dial and crystal from TUDOR’s first diving watches.
 It features the particularly prominent winding crown from the famous 7924 reference of 1958, aka Big Crown, while its characteristic angular hands, known as snowflake, were borrowed from TUDOR watches used by the French National Navy in the 1970s.
 The line of red text on the dial highlighting the maximum guaranteed water resistance is a rarity seen on certain 7923 references from 1955.

 The Black Bay Steel features a 41 mm case.
 The disc of the rotating bezel is machined from steel and circular satin-brushed for a matt appearance and a highly functional overall effect.
 The Black Bay Steel retains the characteristic lines and proportions of the Black Bay while embracing all the distinctness of the TUDOR divers’ watch.

 The Manufacture Calibre MT5612, a variation of the movement presented by TUDOR in 2015, has been developed for the Black Bay S&G model, bringing a date function for the first time to the Black Bay family.